appsparkler/study/self-development/voice-training.md

     - an arm and
     - a cradle to stop vibrations
     - a pop-filter
-- need to find out that device that sits between the mic and the system.
+- the microphone is connected to a USB interface which connects everything to the computer
--
+- we can have a in-between wire-link-wire into a digital audio recorder - solid-state/physical recorder jic the computer records anything distorted.